Ross65536/LTW/README.md

+## TODO Lists

-## Project developed in the LTW class for the MIEIC course at FEUP, Porto
+Project developed in the LTW class for the MIEIC course at FEUP, Porto by:

 * Igor Bernardo Amorim Silveira - 201505172
 * Rostyslav Khoptiy - 201506219